-- ▶ Whether the individual is able to complete tasks. - Whether there are risks involved in returning to work and what the nature of these is (e.g., physical harm may be a risk if someone operates machinery and is distractable).

-- The kinds of strategies need to be considered to help someone complete their job role (e.g., lists for remembering tasks, keeping organised, strategies for helping them to calm if they become upset). - Any aids the person may be of benefit from for performing their job (e.g., whiteboards, checklist, adaptive aids for managing physical problems). - Whether the job role needs to be changed such that certain tasks need to be removed from the job description in order for someone to return to work. - Whether it is possible for the person to return to their old job or whether they need to consider getting a different job. - Whether or not a return to work (in any form) is feasible.
+- Whether the individual is able to complete tasks. - Whether there are risks involved in returning to work and what the nature of these is (e.g., physical harm may be a risk if someone operates machinery and is distractable). - The kinds of strategies need to be considered to help someone complete their job role (e.g., lists for remembering tasks, keeping organised, strategies for helping them to calm if they become upset). - Any aids which may benefit the person while performing their job (e.g., whiteboards, checklist, adaptive aids for managing physical problems). - Whether the job role needs to be changed e.g. certain tasks need to be removed from the job description in order for someone to return to work. - Whether it is possible for the person to return to their old job or whether they need to consider getting a different job. - Whether or not a return to work (in any form) is feasible.